 If you were mis-sold PPI by Clydesdale Bank, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to Clydesdale Bank, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against Clydesdale Bank, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Clydesdale Bank, PPI may have been attached to a customer's policy by Clydesdale Bank, in some cases without their knowledge.
-Clydesdale Bank may have declined a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Clydesdale Bank, PPI may have been attached to a customer's policy by Clydesdale Bank, in some cases without their knowledge.
+Clydesdale Bank may have denied a credit application if PPI was refused by the customer.

 Clydesdale Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Clydesdale Bank.

-There are many examples of Clydesdale Bank mis-selling PPI, some consumers were not even made aware by Clydesdale Bank that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Clydesdale Bank that it was optional.
+There are many examples of Clydesdale Bank mis-selling PPI, some consumers were not even made aware by Clydesdale Bank that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by Clydesdale Bank that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Clydesdale Bank, and this was not disclosed to you at the point of sale, then you would be due compensation from Clydesdale Bank.